 Cobra Lily Plant Care

 Cobra lily plants require warm climates, full sun, and consistently wet and bog-like conditions in order to grow, and this can be difficult to replicate in a home garden.
-As such, these plants are considered to be difficult to cultivate, particularly outside of its native area.
-In order to successfully grow Darlingtonia californica in your own garden, the key is mimicking its native conditions as closely as possible
+As such, these plants are considered to be difficult to cultivate, particularly outside of their native area.
+In order to successfully grow Darlingtonia californica in your own garden, the key is mimicking its native conditions as closely as possible.

 Cobra lilies will grow best in either full sun or partial shade.
 They will thrive when the roots are kept cooler than the rest of the plant.
 In full sun they tend to appear shorter and redder, while in partial shade conditions these plants grow taller and greener.
 Darlingtonia californica does, however, need a balanced, even light distribution in order to promote vibrant colors on its sepals.